Obama warns differences may be too wide to reach deficit deal

-WASHINGTON (Reuters) - President Barack Obama warned it may be impossible to reach a deal with congressional Republicans on trimming the budget deficit even as he headed back to Capitol Hill to try to thrash out the issue with his political opponents.
+WASHINGTON, March 13 (Reuters) - President Barack Obama warned it may be impossible to reach a deal with congressional Republicans on trimming the U.S. budget deficit even as he headed back to Capitol Hill to try to thrash out the issue with his political opponents.

 “Ultimately, it may be that the differences are just too wide,” Obama said in an interview with ABC, which aired on Wednesday.